-- People may pass on the information they received further than you desire or use it in a negative way.
+- People may pass on the information they received further than you desire or use it negatively.

-- Some people or cultures have a very open and accepting approach to feedback and some do not.
-People can take personal feedback offensively so it’s important when facilitating to exercise caution and start gradually.
+- Some people or cultures have a very open and accepting approach to feedback; some do not.
+People can take personal feedback offensively, so it’s important when facilitating to exercise caution and start gradually.

 There are many ways to use the Johari model in learning and development.
-It very much depends on what you want to achieve in your training or development activities?
-What are your intended outputs and how will you measure that they have been achieved?
-How can the Johari Window theory and principles are used to assist this.
+It depends on what you want to achieve in your training or development activities.
+What are your intended outputs, and how will you measure that they have been achieved?
+How can the Johari Window theory and principles be used to assist this?

 (Source: ELN The e-Learning Network.)

-What is unique about the Self Awareness Diagnostic is it explores not only an individual’s ‘soft skills’ and working style preferences but also how participants like to learn; their learning styles.
-In an education or business environment this can be a great enabler for a teacher or trainer to ensure all the members of the group are motivated and able to achieve their full potential.
+What is unique about the Self Awareness Diagnostic is it explores not only an individual’s ‘soft skills' and working style preferences but also how participants like to learn; their learning styles.
+In an education or business environment, this can be a great enabler for a teacher or trainer to ensure all the group members are motivated and able to achieve their full potential.

 References and Resources:

 The e-learning net: The Johari Window

 Luft, J., Ingham, H. (1955).
 “The Johari window, a graphic model of interpersonal awareness”